Catherine-Zhang/Catherine-Zhang.github.io/index.md

 ### [Current Interests and Projects](http://xyzcu.github.io/projects/):

-1.Scholarship of Teaching and Learning (SoTL) projects:
+1. Scholarship of Teaching and Learning (SoTL) projects:

 * Develop new tools to enhance the learning of science and engineering concept: a multidisciplinary project, collaborating with College of Design and aiming to apply for NSF grants for Advancing Informal STEM Learning (AISL)